Contact Information of the Supervisory Authority

 Sensitive personal data:

-Our administration of camden tennis community programmes may also require us to process special category data (including data relating to racial or ethnic origin, political opinions, religious beliefs, health and sexual life and/or data relating to criminal convictions and offences (together referred as “sensitive personal data”).
+- Our responsibilities in administration and reporting of community programmes and diversity requires us to process special category data (including data relating to racial or ethnic origin, political opinions, religious beliefs, health and sexual life and/or data relating to criminal convictions and offences (together referred as “sensitive personal data”).

 - We have ‘legitimate interests’ in processing personal information about individuals we interact with.
 In essence, our principal legitimate interests are in pursuing our mission that promotes and safeguards the integrity of the club.